Tristate ERISA and Pension Attorney

 Communication with employees is also critical to meeting ERISA requirements and avoiding liability.
 Failing to make required notices or providing flawed communications can result in claims for damages—sometimes after years of liability have accumulated.
 An ERISA pension attorney is best suited to ensure compliance and avoid problems.

 Pension plan administration is also affected by other risk-potential areas of law, such as family and estate law.
 Because pension plan benefits are a financial asset, they are subject to legal proceedings such as divorce and estate distribution.
 Pension attorneys understand the requirements placed on plan administration by qualified domestic relations orders (QDROs) and estate-related court orders.

-Headquartered in Huntington and with offices in Clarksburg and Teays Valley, Jenkins Fenstermaker is your source for a tristate ERISA and pension attorney in WV, KY, or OH.
+Headquartered in Huntington and with an office in Clarksburg, Jenkins Fenstermaker is your source for a tristate ERISA and pension attorney in WV, KY, or OH.
 Contact us today at (304) 523-2100 (or (866) 617-4763 toll free), or through our online contact form.